Magazine Advertising / Media Kit

 The RRR Network Magazine has always been produced to provide insights and information on multiple levels.
 Now, for the first-time selected partners can promote their products and services while reaching out to the reader on a more personal level, sharing community news from around the state and lifestyle editorials for their interest and enjoyment.

 Integrating advertising with a clean and creatively designed magazine will provide a platform to reach into the homes, businesses and hands of the rural women of Western Australia and their families.
+Please contact us to book your space, or alternatively, fill in the online form available HERE.

 The RRR network publishes articles from right across the state.
 We actively seek submissions that provide valuable and interesting information for rural, remote and regional women.